Toxic Co-Parenting Quotes That Reveal Hidden Child Trauma

 • Pay attention to the needs of the child: The needs of the child should be considered.

-• Consult a psychologist: Stressing on the need of therapy, a psychological help to the parents can clear up the communication gaps and lapses in resolving a problem established between them.
+• Consult a psychologist: Stressed on the need for therapy, psychological help for the parents can clear up the communication gaps and lapses in resolving a problem established between them.

-• Develop a well outlined schedule: A well formulated parenting schedule will help to bring stability and minimise a misunderstanding.
+• Develop a well-outlined schedule: A well-formulated parenting schedule will help to bring stability and minimise misunderstandings.

 The Role of Christian Parenting Quotes in Toxic Co-Parenting